-- a) The objectives of local government are set out in Section 152 of the Constitution.
-They are -; - b) to provide democratic and accountable government for local communities; - c) to ensure the provision of services to communities in a sustainable manner; - d) to promote social and economic development; - e) to promote a safe and healthy environment; and
+The objectives of local government are set out in Section 152 of the Constitution.
+They are -;

-To encourage the involvement of communities and community organisations in the matters of local government.
+- a) to provide democratic and accountable government for local communities; - b) to ensure the provision of services to communities in a sustainable manner; - c) to promote social and economic development; - d) to promote a safe and healthy environment; and - e) to encourage the involvement of communities and community organisations in the matters of local government.